compolabs/price-oracle/README.md

   Bytecode size is 4392 bytes.
 ```

-To make it simple I made a deploy and initialized script using the Tokyo test environment
+To simplify the process, we've created a script that will deploy and initialize the oracle in the Tokyo test environment.
+You can run the script by executing the following command:
 ```
 cargo test --package oracle --test integration_tests -- testnet_actions::deploy_and_initialize::deploy_and_initialize --exact --nocapture
 ```

-Output
+This will deploy and initialize the oracle and the output should be similar to:
 ```
 running 1 test
 ✅ Initialize